Seven times the head of the US Department of Homeland Security lied about the crisis on the border with Mexico

 False 1: “Approximately, I think, about 10-000.
 This figure may be even higher "

 For the past couple of weeks, Mallorcas has dodged an answer whenever asked how many Haitians camped under the Del Rio Bridge, Texas, are allowed into the United States, and how many are deported.
-At one point he blamed him "18 hour working day" in the absence of clarity on this issue.
-But it is clear that the administration has always known the numbers, they simply did not want to disclose them.
-Now, when it is impossible to stop the process, he again underestimates the figure to 12 - indistinctly adding that this number may be higher.
+At one point he blamed him "18-hour working day" in the absence of clarity on this issue.
+But it is clear that the administration always knew the numbers, they simply did not want to disclose them.
+Now that the process cannot be stopped, he again lowers the figure to 12 - vaguely adding that the number could be higher.
 He knows that this figure is much higher.

 Lie 2: "We are following a law passed by Congress"

 First, administrative justification the deportation of some people back to Haiti is called Section 42, which allows them to block entry to the United States due to the health crisis that was caused by coronavirus.
 So what's the difference between two thousand or so who returned to Haiti and more than the 12 thousand they let in?
 This seems completely unfounded.
-It is far more likely that, faced with backlash from Democratic activists, they stopped using Section 42.
-Meanwhile, in August, the Supreme Court ruled that the administration should reinstate President Donald Trump's "Stay in Mexico" policy, which required seekers asylum, wait there until their cases are heard.
-Biden and Mallorcas simply ignore it; Texas is going to court to force them to comply.
-This is not in accordance with the law - it violates it.
+It's much more likely that, faced with a backlash from Democratic activists, they stopped using Title 42.
+Meanwhile, the Supreme Court ruled in August that the administration should restore President Donald Trump's "Remain in Mexico" policy, which required people seeking asylum, wait there until their cases are heard.
+Biden and Mayorkas are simply ignoring it; Texas is going to court to force them to comply.
+This does not comply with the law - it violates it.

 False 3: “We have enforcement rules whereby individuals who have recently crossed the border and did not show up for their hearings have priority in involuntary removal.”